God Responds to Generosity

 More than Love

 You may be thinking: “Doesn’t God love us all equally?
 Doesn’t He already see everything we do?”

 Yes.
 God sees everything you do.
 And you can’t make Him love you any more or any less.
 But the Bible gives many examples of people doing things that elicit a response from God.
 Abraham was a friend of God.
 Enoch was taken up into heaven without dying because he walked so closely with the Lord.
 And God was so impressed with Job’s character that He bragged about Job to the devil.God responds to generosity. tweet this!

 God sees everything we do, but some of our actions move Him to respond in special ways.
 God responds to generosity.
 So if you need God to move in your life, a good place to start is by giving to others.

 Living Like Cornelius

-For evidence of this, we’re going to turn to the book of Acts.
-In Acts 10, we’re introduced to Cornelius, a well respected Roman who becomes the first Gentile to accept Jesus and join the young church.
+A great story in the book of Acts illustrates this principle.
+In Acts 10, we meet Cornelius, a well respected Roman who becomes the first Gentile to accept Jesus and join the young church.
 Let’s examine what verses 2-4 have to say about him:

 2 He and all his family were devout and God-fearing; he gave generously to those in need and prayed to God regularly.
 3 One day at about three in the afternoon he had a vision.
 He distinctly saw an angel of God, who came to him and said, “Cornelius!”